 But paying off debt and saving at the same time isn’t impossible.
 If anything, you may at least want to strive to put away enough retirement savings to take advantage of the employer match programs discussed above.

 Otherwise, you may be leaving free money on the table.
-If you still have some spare cash leftover after meeting your other obligations, one potential option is to add that to your 401(k), Roth IRA, or other retirement fund.
+If you still have some spare cash leftover after meeting your other obligations, one potential option is to add that to your 401(k), or an individual retirement account.

 Other Ways To Save For Retirement

 No 401(k)?
 No problem.
 Not all employers offer 401(k)s, so you may find yourself needing other retirement savings vehicles.
 One other option may be an IRA.

 An IRA (or individual retirement account) is opened and controlled by you, not your employer.
 You can use IRAs to invest in a variety of things, unlike 401(k)s, which may restrict you to certain portfolios.

 Like 401(k)s, IRAs may offer tax-free growth.
 Some people may qualify for both an IRA and a 401(k).
 Freelancers and self-employed folks may find that a SEP IRA (Simplified Employee Pension sometimes chosen by freelancers, which often have higher limits for annual contributions than a standard IRA) or Solo 401(k) (a recently established retirement plan that’s only for sole proprietorships) may offer more generous contribution limits for their specific circumstances.

 If you are leaving a job with an employer-sponsored retirement plan, you can also rollover your old 401(k) into an IRA with SoFi in order to potentially access more investment options and/or possibly lower your investment fees.